kencx/source/content/notes/arch/makepkg.md

 `makepkg` **cannot** be run as root.
 A dedicated user or the `nobody` user should be used to run `makepkg` if necessary.
 {{< /alert >}}

-0. Install the required dependencies:
+1. Install the required dependencies:

 ```bash
 $ pacman -S --needed base-devel
 ```

-1. Acquire the build files from the AUR
+2. Acquire the build files from the AUR

 ```bash
 $ git clone https://aur.archlinux.org/[package].git
 ```

-2. View the contents of [[PKGBUILD]]
+3. View the contents of PKGBUILD:

 ```bash
 $ cd [package]
 $ less PKGBUILD
 ```

-3. Build the package with `makepkg`
+4. Build the package with `makepkg`

 ```bash
 $ makepkg [-sci]